yasamanhbn/Arcaptcha-React-js/README.md

 ## Description
 Arcaptcha Component Library for ReactJS.

-[Arcaptcha](https://arcaptcha.ir/) is a drop-replacement for reCAPTCHA ans hCaptcha that protects user privacy, rewards websites, and helps companies get their data labeled.
+[Arcaptcha](https://arcaptcha.ir/) is a drop-replacement for reCAPTCHA and hCaptcha that protects user privacy, rewards websites, and helps companies get their data labeled.

 Sign up at [Arcaptcha](https://arcaptcha.ir/sign-up) to get your sitekey today.
 You need a **sitekey** to use this library.